wis-delft/wis-delft.github.io/_details/research.md

 - [LUPAS 2010(@ ESWC 2010)](http://www.personal-reader.de/lupas/) - International Workshop on Linking of User Profiles and Applications in the Social Semantic Web
 - [WABBWUAS 2010 (@ UMAP 2010)](http://adapt2.sis.pitt.edu/wiki/WABBWUAS) - Workshop on Architectures and Building Blocks of Web-Based User-Adaptive Systems

-#### Web Information Systems group and Education

-For more information on the group at TU Delft, including information on vacancies or education, have a look at the page of the WIS group [wisdelft.nl](wisdelft.nl) or follow us on Twitter (@wisdelft).